Academic Progress Rate: Sanctions

 Year 4: restricted membership status for an institution.
 The school's entire athletics program is penalized and will not be considered a part of Division I.

 The first penalties under the APR system were scheduled to be announced in December 2005.
 Starting with the 2008–09 academic year, bans from postseason competition were added to the penalty structure.
 The most severe penalty available is a one-year suspension of NCAA membership, which has not yet been assessed as of 2010–11.

 Prior to 2010–11, only four teams had received postseason bans.
 The results of the NCAA's APR report for that year, which covered 2006–07 through 2009–10, saw eight teams receive that penalty—five in men's basketball and three in football.
 Most notably, Southern University became the first school ever to receive APR-related postseason bans in two sports.
 The highest-profile penalty in that year's cycle was handed down to defending NCAA men's basketball champion Connecticut.
 The Huskies lost two scholarships for the 2011–12 season due to APR violations.
 UConn was barred from postseason play in 2012–13 due to APR penalties.

 For the 2014 football season, Idaho and UNLV received postseason bans due to low four-year APR averages.
 However, UNLV submitted "updated" APR score to the NCAA raising the score needed for postseason eligibility.
+On May 6, 2025, it was announced that the Akron Zips are ineligible for postseason play, due to their 4th straight season of low APR of 914.
+The Zips have been getting worse every year for the past 5 seasons.
+One more season like this, and they will be the first team to receive the strictest punishment.

 Reform

 NCAA college presidents met in Indianapolis in August 2011 to discuss a reform on the APR because of the poor academic performance by student athletes.
 The NCAA Board of Directors, on Thursday August 11, voted to ban Division I athletic teams from postseason play if their four-year academic progress rate failed to meet 930.

-The new policy took effect in the 2012-13 academic year; however institutions will have a period of 3 years to align their APR with the new standard.
-The postseason restrictions for the next few years are as follows:
+The new policy took effect in the 2012–13 academic year; however, institutions were given a period of three years to align their APR with the new standard.
+The postseason restrictions were as follows: